Return to top

 OmnieBox Bento Box

-This is honestly my favorite kid and toddler lunchbox and is the one I use for my kids.
+This is honestly my favorite kid and toddler lunchbox and is the one I used for my kids from when they were age 2-8.
 It can be used to store both cold and hot food, because it has a thermos insert that fits inside the bento box.
 And if you don’t need the thermos insert, you can remove it and use the compartment for a sandwich or something else.
 It’s BPA free, super durable, and top rack dishwasher safe (it is not microwave or freezer safe).
 It’s a little more pricey but will last forever – and you really only need one per kid!

 planetbox bento box